-To the long term crew onboard Robyn is affectionately known as a ‘repeat offender’.
-This Guinea field service was her eighth self-funded, three-month trip volunteering on the Mercy Ship providing post-operative surgical care during the field services the hospital ship was docked in Congo, Benin, Madagascar, Cameroon and Guinea.
+To the long term crew on board, Robyn is affectionately known as a ‘repeat offender’.
+To date, she has completed nine self-funded, three-month trips volunteering with Mercy Ships.
+She’s helped provide post-operative surgical care while the hospital ship was docked in Congo, Benin, Madagascar, Cameroon, Guinea and Senegal.

 ‘I normally nurse adults,’ Robyn explains, ‘but looking after children here adds to the best part of it.
 They just become part of you and I miss them terribly when they are discharged from the ship wards.’
 Her work in Guinea included the care of children like Sema, who received major surgery to correct his extremely bowed legs.